cpbotha/cpbotha.github.io/content/posts/2018-08-08-weekly-head-voices-151-we-are-pleased-to-meet-you.md

 # The Head Voices REVIEW(tm) the Optex HX-80 outdoor passive infrared security detector: AVOID AT ALL COSTS

-From the [Optex HX-80 outdoor passive infrared security detector&#8217;s web-page][3] we have the following:
+From the [Optex HX-80 outdoor passive infrared security detector’s web-page][3] we have the following:

-> **The most important element in reliable outdoor detector is accuracy to distinguish a human from a small animal**. &#8230; In addition, the HX-80N&#8217;s dual PIR&#8217;s and 20 detection zones utilize the &#8216;AND&#8217; detection pattern technology &#8230; **This technology helps to prevent false alarms caused by a pet or small animal.**
+> **The most important element in reliable outdoor detector is accuracy to distinguish a human from a small animal**. … In addition, the HX-80N’s dual PIR’s and 20 detection zones utilize the ‘AND’ detection pattern technology … **This technology helps to prevent false alarms caused by a pet or small animal.**

 Well, I had two of these installed by trained professionals.